usnistgov/ARIAC/docs/tutorials/tutorial_2.rst

 Build Instructions
 ------------------

 To allow for the competition software to be able to find the sensor configuration, it must be installed to the share directory of the package.
-The tutorial_2 executable also needs to be installed.
+The :tuto:`Tutorial 2` executable also needs to be installed.

 .. code-block:: cmake
     :emphasize-lines: 15-18, 26